 It has been a long time since M. Prabhakara Rao, the chairman of Nuziveedu Seeds, was trying to knock down the world’s largest seed company “Monsanto Co”, in a high-profile conflict over licensing and royalty of patented seed technology–Bollgard II.
-Finally, in a decision taken on 29th of March, M. Prabhakara Rao won the long-fought legal battle and Monsanto was ordered to restore the licensing agreement with Nuziveedu Seeds and slash royalty charges by about 70%.
+Finally, in a decision taken on the 29th of March, M. Prabhakara Rao won the long-fought legal battle, and Monsanto was ordered to restore the licensing agreement with Nuziveedu Seeds and slash royalty charges by about 70%.

 The battle between the two parties gathered pace, back in 2015 when MMBL (Mahyco Monsanto Biotech Ltd), a joint venture through which Monsanto sells cotton seeds in India and has sub-licensed Bt cotton seed technology since 2002 to various domestic seed companies, took Hyderabad-based Nuziveedu Seeds Ltd to court claiming patent infringements and accusing this Indian company of continuing to use Monsanto‘s technology even after MMBL had cancelled its licensing contract.

 Monsanto and Nuziveedu seeds had been locked in a long-term licensing agreement whereby Nuziveedu Seeds was entitled to use Monsanto’s patented seed technology – Bollgard II, for which Monsanto received a patent in 2009 (Patent Number- 232681, granted on 20th March 2009) in India for its ability to modify cotton seeds to include a microbe- Bacillus thuringiensis, which fortifies cotton plants against Lepidopteran insect damage.
 In lieu of making use of this technology, Nuziveedu Seeds was required to pay royalty charges to Monsanto.